 The use of horses

 In the American-Indian culture, horses were commonly used for hunting and transporting objects such as houses for the nomads.
 There before, horses did not exist in the American lands.
 The Indians are the ones who acquired them from the Spanish explorers during the early days.
+(Check our newspaper craft step by step in making horses)

 It is therefore evident that there were several customs that the Native Americans and the Indians shared and did together.
 Anytime there was a disagreement among the tribes; the Native American men were responsible for negotiating with the Indian tribes and the other tribes and traders.